 What do you think of when you hear the word travel?
 Amazing experiences, fun, culture, relaxation?
-These are all a part of travel, but at some point you had to sit down and do the booking, researching, planning and packing to get there.
+These are all a part of travel, but at some point, you had to sit down and do the booking, researching, planning and packing to get there.
 I’m a self-confessed travel nerd and I love everything about that process, and over time I have found the stuff I love to use, like websites, travel companies, travel gear, travel guides etc. Using the right travel resources can save you time, money and help you to plan a better trip.
+So after many trips and travelling two years full time, here are our absolute favourite travel resources…

 We use Booking.com for booking a lot of our accommodation on our travels.
 They have a great selection of hotels and the website/app is really easy to use.
 Search for hotels here.